Skip to main content

 An industry's value added is the market value it adds in production; it is the difference between the price at which it sells its products and the cost of its inputs.
 Value added for all U.S. industries combined is equal to the nation's gross domestic product.

-• It is important to consider how the economy influences waste generation at facilities.
+• It is important to consider how the economy influences chemical releases at facilities.
 This figure includes the trend in the manufacturing sectors’ value added (represented by the black line, as reported by the Bureau of Economic Analysis, Value Added by Industry).

-• Releases decreased by 41 million pounds (-3%), driven by the chemical manufacturing sector.
+• Releases: 53 million pound decrease (-4%), largely driven by decreases in the chemical manufacturing sector.

 Pollution Prevention in the Manufacturing Sectors

-You can learn more about pollution prevention opportunities in this sector by using the TRI P2 Search Tool.
+You can learn more about pollution prevention opportunities by using the TRI P2 Search Tool.
 Facilities interested in exploring pollution prevention opportunities at their site can contact their Regional P2 Coordinator to arrange a free on-site P2 assessment.

 Previous Next